CIMF/cimf-website/content/en/competition.md

 ***

 #### Competitive Categories and Audition Requirements:
-* Preliminary Round: (Limited 10 minutes per contestant)
+* Preliminary Round:
-    * Piano - one solo work or one movement of sonata of your choice;
+    * Piano - one solo piece of your choice;(Minimum 8 minutes, maximum 10 minutes per contestant)
-    * String - one solo work of your choice excluding for sonatas;
+    * String - one solo piece of your choice excluding sonatas;(Minimum 8 minutes, maximum 10 minutes per contestant)
     * Voice - one aria or art song in any language

 * Winners’ Recitals: Selected contestants from preliminary round will be perform on the final winners’ recitals, Saturday – August 5, 2016, Kulas Hall and Mixon Hall at the Cleveland Institute of Music.
-(Limited 15 minutes per contestant)
-    * Piano - one solo work or sonata of your own choice;
+    * Piano - one or two solo pieces of your own choice;(Minimum 13 minutes, maximum 15 minutes per contestant)
-    * String - one solo work of your own choice except for sonatas;
+    * String - one or two solo pieces of your own choice except sonatas;(Minimum 13 minutes, maximum 15 minutes per contestant)
-    * Voice - one aria or art song in any language
+    * Voice - two aria or art songs in any language

 ***